This post may contain affiliate links. Please read our disclosure policy.

 - ½ cup crumbled feta

-- 2 tablespoons vegetable or olive oil plus more, if needed
+- 2 tablespoons olive oil plus more, if needed

 - In the bowl of a food processor, combine red onion, parsley, garlic, and oregano until finely minced.
 Add chickpeas, oats, flour, feta, and sun dried tomatoes until mixture starts to come together into a large ball.